azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## What is Nuclei?

-Nuclei is an *Open Source CLI-based tool* to perform those *vulnerability scans* against targets like network resources.
+Nuclei is an *Open Source CLI-based tool* to perform those *vulnerability assessments* against targets like network resources.
 It *leverages YAML* based *templates* to add further capabilities to the Nuclei engine.
 Nuclei templates as they are called, contain information, execution flows and the actual execution code.
 We will have a look into some Azure specific *Nuclei templates*, used for *configuration review* and how they are executed.
 After getting a basic understanding of the **foundational concepts** using templates, I will guide you through some **hands-on examples**.

 {{< alert >}}
-Credits to [Project Discovery](https://github.com/projectdiscovery) for developing such powerful `Nuclei` CLI Tool.
+Credits to [Project Discovery](https://github.com/projectdiscovery) for developing such powerful vulnerability assessment tool.
 {{< /alert >}}

 ## Quickly getting started

-### Get familiar with the Network Vulnerability Scanning capabilities
+### Get familiar with the Network Vulnerability Assessment capabilities

-Let's first start using Nuclei as a simple *network vulnerability scanner* against a *single web host*, such as your own website.
+Let's first start using Nuclei as a simple *network vulnerability assessment scanner* against a *single web host*, such as your own website.
 This is the easiest way to get familiar with `Nuclei` as Pentesting tool.
 In more real-life scenarios you may use a target list '*-l file*' parameter, which can even contain *multiple targets* to scan.

 Example below shows how you can execute a scan against **Azure Buddy Online**, which is actually a *Hugo-based* static website hosted on **Github**.